 - Folding with 2 seats is possible (although cumbersome)

-- A unique configuration that allows kids to face each other which Nori oddly likes and requests
+- A unique configuration that allows kids to face each other, which my little ones oddly like and request often

 - The seat it comes with can be used on both the top and bottom positions, but extra seats purchased only fit on the bottom.